reddyprasade/Object-Detection-with-Deployement/README.md

 # Dash DETR Detection App

 *A User Interface for DETR built with Dash.
 100% Python.
-[Click here for a demo](https://dash-gallery.plotly.host/dash-detr/).*

 The release of [*DETR: End-to-End Object Detection with Transformers*](https://github.com/facebookresearch/detr) showed significant improvement in real-time object detection and panoptic segmentation (PS), while greatly simplifying the architecture.
 As a mean to test the model, we decided to build a simple [Dash](https://plotly.com/dash/) app that let you experiment and play with the model through a user interface.